armel50/cheapest_gas.CLI/README.md

 ## Usage

-The gem was design to provide information such as the name of the gas station, its price, and its address.To experiment with that code, run `bin/console` for an interactive prompt.
+The gem was design to provide information such as the name of the gas station, its price, and its address.To experiment with that code, run ` CommandLineInterface.new` for an interactive prompt.
+If you downloaded the repository throughout github run `bin/find-gas`

 ## Development